 “We were very pleased when the court recognised the egregiousness of IPI’s conduct and the severity of the suffering that it caused our clients,” Halegua says.
 “However, too many forced labour victims only obtain a piece of paper.
 We worked hard to ensure that the defendants paid the money awarded by the court and are very pleased with this result.”

 Many IPI creditors remain unpaid.
-Since late last year, Fortuna Investments Worldwide senior partner Tim Shepherd has conducted four court-sanctioned auctions of Imperial Palace property on behalf of creditors, with a fifth scheduled for 9 June.
+Since late last year, Clear Management senior partner Tim Shepherd has conducted four court-sanctioned auctions of Imperial Palace property on behalf of creditors, with a fifth scheduled for 9 June.

 Previous auctions sold cards, chips and furniture.
-Remaining items include some 170 slot machines, closed circuit TV components, sundry table gaming equipment and, perhaps, two dragon chandeliers spanning 60 metres, studded with 2.5 million crystals and weighing 40 tons hanging in the Imperial Palace lobby.
+Remaining items include up to 300 slot machines, closed circuit TV components, sundry table gaming equipment and, perhaps, two dragon chandeliers spanning 60 metres, studded with 2.5 million crystals and weighing 40 tons hanging in the Imperial Palace lobby.

 Auction proceeds won’t come close to meeting the sums IPI owes its creditors.
 Trying to collect IPI’s unpaid gaming debts from VIP players is an option however.